 The quartet of religious-liberty-related decisions by the U.S. Supreme Court this week have proven that the sky is blue, the sea is deep and newly minted Justice Neil Gorsuch is as reliable a part of the court's right flank as everyone hoped, feared and denied he would be.

 Whether it was on the travel ban that singled out certain Muslim-majority countries, the Lutheran school playground, the wedding-cake baker or the same-sex parents on the birth certificate, Justice Gorsuch joined the most conservative justices, Thomas and Alito.
-They deferred to the administration on the travel ban, despite lower-court rulings who found animus toward Muslims in it, and they the arguments of conservatives (Christian and otherwise) on the other three cases.
+They deferred to the administration on the travel ban, despite lower-court rulings who found animus toward Muslims in it, and they echoed the arguments of conservatives (Christian and otherwise) on the other three cases.

 Justice Gorsuch lacks the rhetorical flourish of his predecessor, Antonin Scalia.
 Otherwise he's in the same mold.
 So Sen. McConnell's unprecedented decision to bury the Merrick Garland nomination for a year continues to have the real-world consequences he wanted.
 Not only did the vacancy become a powerful motivator in prompting conservative Christians to hold their nose and vote for an uncivil, self-admitted philanderer and groper for president, on the hopes of getting the likes of a Gorsuch, but they also got Gorsuch.